amiv-eth/amivapi-jsclient/README.md

 #### Description:
 Access all the domains of the API (e.g. 'events' or 'users')<br>
-Allowed methods are: GET, POST, DELETE, PATCH, PUT
+Allowed methods are: GET, POST, DELETE, PATCH, PUT These calls may only be made when the API is loaded

 #### Parameter:
 ```data (object)``` (Optional) Data that will be transmitted to the API<br>